pablo-abc/pablo.berganza.dev-astro/src/posts/en/creating-a-chai-like-assertion-library-using-proxies.md

 We suddenly have a really basic assertion library!
 And it can be easily extended by adding properties to our `properties` object!

-There’s one thing we’re still not able to do: negate assertions.
+There’s one thing we’re still not able to do with our current implementation: negate assertions.
 We need a way to modify the behaviour of future assertions.

 ## Negating assertions
 In order to be able to achieve this, we need a way to communicate to our properties that the current assertions is being negated.
 For this we’re going to change a bit how we define our properties.
 Instead of expecting the `actual` value being validated as first argument, we’re going to receive a `context` object that will contain our `actual` value and a new `negated` property that will be a boolean indicating if the assertion is being negated.
 Our new properties for `equal` and `null` will then look like this: